laserkelvin/PySpecTools/README.md

 ## A Python library for analysis of rotational spectroscopy and beyond

+## Version History

+From version >= 3 of this module, Python 3.7 is required to support the new `dataclass` objects which will be the basis for assigning broadband spectra.

 ## Introduction

 `PySpecTools` is a library written to help with analyzing rotational